MarceloSilvaa/HealthProject/README.md

 ## To-Do list

+### Client side
-Javascript code for the client side is a work in progress, since the removal of local storage usage.
+- Javascript code for the client side is a work in progress, since the removal of local storage usage.

+### Server side
+- Use AOP for logging
+- Add user verification for supplement operations

 ### Overview page
 - Load feature not available yet
 - Save feature not available yet
+- Add option for sorting by field

 ### Supplement form page
-- Should add more validation code for the supplement form
+- Add more validation code for the supplement form
 - Currently not updating correctly the unit of measurement after selection
+- Hibernate not saving checkbox values